How to Price Art Commissions: Your Art Pricing Guide

 How many saleable works of art can you practically produce per week?
 If the answer is 1 then, in theory, you can sell 52 paintings per year.

-But of course, it’s not really so simple, because you should be selling prints too, plus some paintings will never sell, we all have off days.
-Not only that, unless you have a waiting list, you’ll be doing commissions only as they come along.
+But of course, it’s not really so simple, because you should be selling art prints too, plus some of your paintings will never sell, that’s reality.
+Not only that, unless you have a waiting list, you’ll be doing custom art commissions as they come along.

 Let’s face it, you don’t want to work 52 weeks a year in any job.